-- Only itinerant special education services specified on the services line of the individual education plan (IEP) and listed in CALPADS shall be billable to LEAs. - The itinerant regional program cost per student shall be calculated by the percentage the student is enrolled compared to the total minutes of all students by program/category. - The 80% FTE regional audiologist shall be utilized to serve the needs of students with IEPs designated as deaf or hard of hearing (DHH) and shall be funded off the top of the AB 602 funding.
+- Only itinerant special education services specified on the services line of the individual education plan (IEP) and listed in CALPADS shall be billable to LEAs. - The itinerant regional program cost per student shall be calculated by the percentage the student is enrolled compared to the total minutes of all students by program/category. - The 80% FTE regional audiologist shall be utilized to serve the needs of students with IEPs designated as deaf or hard of hearing (DHH) and shall be funded off the top of the AB 602 funding or low incidence funding as determined by JPA board.